 If the FaceTime camera is still not working, try updating it through iOS updates.

 This especially applies to certain regions.
 For all FaceTime features to work as intended, make sure that your iPhone or iPad is running the latest available iteration of iOS.
 In addition, bug fixes for system apps usually come through system updates, so updating your firmware is paramount in this scenario.

 Here’s how to check for iOS updates manually on your iPhone:

 - Download and install firmware updates on your device.

 6. Reset All Settings or restore iPhone to factory settings

 Finally, if none of the previous steps helped, you can either try resetting All Settings or go a step further and completely restore your device to factory settings.

 To Reset All Settings, navigate to Settings > General > Reset.
 Once there, select Reset All Settings and confirm when prompted.
 On the other hand, in the same menu, you can choose Erase All Content & Settings.
 Don’t forget to back up everything to iCloud before going through with the reset.

 That’s it.
-Thank you for reading, check our social media pages (Facebook and Twitter), and don’t forget to share your thoughts in the comments section below.
+Thank you for reading and don’t forget to share your thoughts in the comments section below.
 We look forward to hearing your questions or suggestions.